A picturesque river town in Iowa claims more than its share of characters.

 Pikes Peak State Park: It's on the bluff just south of town.
 Entrance is free, and it's open year-round.

 Effigy Mounds National Monument: It has an interesting visitor center and 14 miles of scenic hiking trails, many with river valley panoramas.
-Entrance is $3, $5 per vehicle.
+Admission is free.
 It's open year-round.

-River cruises: Maiden Voyage Tours gives pontoon-boat excursions from McGregor on Saturdays, $18, free for children under 16.
+River cruises: Maiden Voyage Tours gives pontoon-boat excursions from McGregor.

 Yellow River State Forest: It has 25 miles of trails, 20 of them available to horse riders and mountain bikers.